 Kate obtained a B.Sc(Hons) in Mathematics and a Ph.D. in Electrical Engineering, both from The University of Melbourne.
-Commencing her academic career in 1996, she has published 2 books on neural networks and data mining, and over 270 refereed journal and international conference papers in the areas of neural networks, optimisation, data mining, and various applied mathematics topics.
+Commencing her academic career in 1996, she has published 2 books on neural networks and data mining, and over 275 refereed journal and international conference papers in the areas of neural networks, optimisation, data mining, and various applied mathematics topics.
 She has supervised 29 PhD students to completion, and has been awarded over AUD$20 million in competitive grants, including 13 Australian Research Council grants and industry awards.
-She was awarded a Georgina Sweet Australian Laureate Fellowship from the Australian Research Council (2014-2020).
+She was awarded a Georgina Sweet Australian Laureate Fellowship from the Australian Research Council (2014-2020), enabling her Instance Space Analysis methodology to be expanded into an online tool (MATILDA, Melbourne Algorithm Test Instance Library with Data Analytics).

 Kate was elected Fellow of the Institute of Engineers Australia (FIEAust) in 2006, and Fellow of the Australian Mathematical Society (FAustMS) in 2008.
 Awards include: the Australian Mathematical Society Medal in 2010 for distinguished research; the EO Tuck Medal from ANZIAM in 2017 for outstanding research and distinguished service; the Ren Potts Medal for outstanding research in the theory and practice of operations research from the Australian Society for Operations Research (ASOR) in 2019; and the Monash University Vice-Chancellor’s Award for Excellence in Postgraduate Supervision in 2012.